MicrosoftDocs/cpp-docs/docs/standard-library/weak-ptr-class.md

       weak_ptr& operator=(const weak_ptr<Other>&);
    template <class Other>
       weak_ptr& operator=(shared_ptr<Other>&);

    void swap(weak_ptr&);
    void reset();
    long use_count() const;
    bool expired() const;
-   shared_ptr<Ty> lock() const;
+   shared_ptr<Type> lock() const;
 };
 ```

 ### Parameters

-*Ty*\
+*Type*\
 The type controlled by the weak pointer.

 ## Remarks

 The template class describes an object that points to a resource that is managed by one or more [shared_ptr Class](../standard-library/shared-ptr-class.md) objects.
-The `weak_ptr` objects that point to a resource do not affect the resource's reference count.
-Thus, when the last `shared_ptr` object that manages that resource is destroyed the resource will be freed, even if there are `weak_ptr` objects pointing to that resource.
-This is essential for avoiding cycles in data structures.
+The `weak_ptr` objects that point to a resource don't affect the resource's reference count.
+When the last `shared_ptr` object that manages that resource is destroyed, the resource will be freed, even if there are `weak_ptr` objects pointing to that resource.
+This behavior is essential for avoiding cycles in data structures.

 A `weak_ptr` object points to a resource if it was constructed from a `shared_ptr` object that owns that resource, if it was constructed from a `weak_ptr` object that points to that resource, or if that resource was assigned to it with [operator=](#op_eq).
-A `weak_ptr` object does not provide direct access to the resource that it points to.
+A `weak_ptr` object doesn't provide direct access to the resource that it points to.
 Code that needs to use the resource does so through a `shared_ptr` object that owns that resource, created by calling the member function [lock](#lock).
-A `weak_ptr` object has expired when the resource that it points to has been freed because all of the `shared_ptr` objects that own the resource have been destroyed.
+A `weak_ptr` object has expired when the resource that it points at has been freed because all of the `shared_ptr` objects that own the resource have been destroyed.
 Calling `lock` on a `weak_ptr` object that has expired creates an empty shared_ptr object.

-An empty weak_ptr object does not point to any resources and has no control block.
+An empty weak_ptr object doesn't point to any resources and has no control block.
 Its member function `lock` returns an empty shared_ptr object.

 A cycle occurs when two or more resources controlled by `shared_ptr` objects hold mutually referencing `shared_ptr` objects.
 For example, a circular linked list with three elements has a head node `N0`; that node holds a `shared_ptr` object that owns the next node, `N1`; that node holds a `shared_ptr` object that owns the next node, `N2`; that node, in turn, holds a `shared_ptr` object that owns the head node, `N0`, closing the cycle.
-In this situation, none of the reference counts will ever become zero, and the nodes in the cycle will not be freed.
+In this situation, the reference counts never become zero, and the nodes in the cycle are never freed.
 To eliminate the cycle, the last node `N2` should hold a `weak_ptr` object pointing to `N0` instead of a `shared_ptr` object.
-Since the `weak_ptr` object does not own `N0` it doesn't affect `N0`'s reference count, and when the program's last reference to the head node is destroyed the nodes in the list will also be destroyed.
+Since the `weak_ptr` object doesn't own `N0` it doesn't affect `N0`'s reference count, and when the program's last reference to the head node is destroyed the nodes in the list will also be destroyed.

 ## Members